LiDDA: Data Driven Attribution at LinkedIn: Experimentation Results

 \subsection{Offline Validation}

-In offline validation, we seek ensure the model’s accuracy and stability as these are intuitively desirable properties of any attribution system.
-Because our offline process only has access to observational data, we primarily focus on typical ML performance as guardrails rather than actual attribution accuracy, which we will discuss in Section \ref{section:onlineValidation}.
+In offline validation, we seek to ensure the model’s accuracy and stability as these are intuitively desirable properties of any attribution system.
+We also performed ablation analysis on model input and compare our model with external models.
+Due to space limitation, we summarize the finding here.
+Further details can be found in Appendix~\ref{apx:B}.